renpy/renpy/sphinx/source/atl.rst

     atl_time : "time" `simple_expression`

-When the time given in the statement is reached, the following statement begins to execute.This transfer of control occurs even if a previous statement is still executing, and causes any prior statement to immediately terminate.
+When the time given in the statement is reached, the following statement begins to execute.
+This transfer of control occurs even if a previous statement is still executing, and causes any prior statement to immediately terminate.